vishvAsa/AgamaH/AryaH/hinduism/bases/books/articles/jayanta_on_non-vedic-text-validity/2_Translation/6_Validity_of_all_sacred_texts.md

 streams, the differences among religious systems regard the means and not the aim.

-104Bhattacharyya translates in a way which does not seem to reflect the Sanskrit text: “Those who preach the doctrine that the soul does not exist make a show of refuting the existence of a soul” \(Bhattacharyya 1978, p.
+[^104]: Bhattacharyya translates in a way which does not seem to reflect the Sanskrit text: “Those who preach the doctrine that the soul does not exist make a show of refuting the existence of a soul” \(Bhattacharyya 1978, p.
 555\).

-105Permanence \( *nityatva*\) can be of two types: *kūṭasthanityatva * and *pravāhanityatva*.
+[^105]: Permanence \( *nityatva*\) can be of two types: *kūṭasthanityatva * and *pravāhanityatva*.
 The former is the permanence of something which never changes throughout times, like a mountain \(if compared to the life-span of a human being\).

 The latter is the permanence of something which changes continuously, but whose later stages are identical with the former ones, like a river, which is always the same notwithstanding the fact that the drops of water composing it change at every second.
 Similarly, the *ātman * of Nyāya, Vedānta, etc. is stable, whereas the flow of consciousness of Yogācāra Buddhists continuously reproduces itself.
 See also the NMGBh on this passage: “The self is permanent insofar as it is immovable, i.e., its nature does not waver.
 By contrast, the continuous stream of cognition is \[permanent as\] a flow insofar as it flows without interruption” \( *ātmā kūṭastho ’vicaladrūpaḥ san nityaḥ, jñānasantānas* 40